vinceimbat/vinceimbat/content/annual review article.md

 title: "Annual review article"
 date: "2023-01-06"
 tags:
-- "notes"

 - "seedlings"
 ---

-To write an [[Annual review]] article for a given year, do the following:
+To write an [[lms/annual review]] article for a given year, do the following:

 1. Do this one area at a time.
 2. For each area, review the big goals that you set for that particular area.